Our Most Frequently Asked Questions:

 Yes it does.
 And own TV.
 And own thermostat.

-Although there are rare exceptions, we generally no longer rent the whole house to a single party, and no more than three rooms to a related party (like a wedding party)--especially between May and November.
+Although there are rare exceptions, we generally no longer rent the whole house to a single party, and no more than four rooms to a related party (like a golf outing, wedding party, etc.)--especially between May and November.
 Under no circumstances do we do whole-house bookings for groups wanting to entertain, have catered food or otherwise consume meals or food onsite (other than our breakfast), hold events for non-guests, or host more than a few guests of guests who do not stay overnight.
 We find that the wear and tear on the house is much greater than from our usually-diverse B&B guests that fill the inn most weekends throughout the year, and that the needs and demands of a large group grow exponentially—from pre-stay coordinations, to much-extended cleanup hours in common areas (and when resetting for breakfast), to less obvious challenges like breakfast time bottlenecks, security and safety concerns like the coming and going of guests of the guests, and overall for much greater needs for active, on-site oversight.
 Most significantly, however, is the impact upon our regular business and leisure guests, and their enjoyment of the house and common spaces (we have just ten rooms).
 Candidly, the events business is just not our focus; we've always believed in "underpromising and overdelivering".

 Per our policies, whole-house rentals (and three or more rooms) are subject to 50% deposit, with the entire balance due thirty days prior to the reservation, at which time the reservation can no longer be cancelled.
 (There is also an additional set of terms and additional deposit required for five rooms or more, as outlined in the above question.)